 - An Inquiry Into Transgender Issues In USA & India

 - Bio-Safety Laws

 - Bribery and Anti-Corruption Law

+- Child Protection and Juvenile Justice

 - Cine-Politics in India

 - Colonial Economy: 1757-1947

 - Comparative Study of the Behavior of Supreme Court Judges (US and India)

+- Commons, Communities and Climate Change

+- Caste and Political Mobilization in India

 - Cyber Crimes-Law, Policy & Regulation

 - Defence & Security Laws

 - Democracy and Development: A view from India and the Global South

 - Democracy and Elections

 - Discourses (and Counter Discourses) on Disadvantaging Bi/Multilinguality

 - Dispute Resolution and Advanced Mediation

-- Dynamics of Indian Democracy

 - Entrepreneurship and the Law

 - Environmental Justice: Stories and Struggles

-- > Framing Fundamental Rights: Constituent Assembly Debates
+- Framing Fundamental Rights: Constituent Assembly Debates

 - Gender and Labour

+- Global Economic Challenges

 - Horizontality in Comparative Constitutional Law

 - Ideology and Cultural Context in Colonial India

-- Intellectual Property Rights And Traditional Knowledge

 - Interdisciplinary Studies on the Indian Legal System

 - International Commercial Arbitration

 - International Dispute Settlement Laws

 - International Protection of Minorities

+- International Trade Laws

 - Interrogating The Idea Of Justice

-- ➤ Into the Colonial and Out of It: Caste, Gender and Other Subject Positions.
+- Into the Colonial and Out of It: Caste, Gender and Other Subject Positions.

-- Is Labour Law Dead?
+- ➤ Is Labour Law Dead?

 - Land Rights and Tribal: Facts, Acts and Issues

 - Language Conflict and Language Rights

 - Language, Democracy and National Identity in India

+- Law on Non-discrimination in Employment in India

 - Law & Technology

 - Law and Politics

 - Law and Religion

 - Law of Aerospace and Defence Startups

-- ➤ Law of Environment and Health

 - Law of Environment and Health

-- Locating Texts: Methods and Forms
+- Legal Personhood

+- Locating Equity in the Pronouncements of Equity Courts

+- Marriage: Is it An Economic Arrangement?

+- New & Emerging Technologies : Legal Challenges

 - Mediation and Conflict Resolution

 - Policy Issues in India: A Holistic Approach for Prospective Practitioners

+- Political Economy of Crime, Punishment and Prison

 - Politics of Penal Systems

 - Public-Private Partnership

+- Reading Marxism, Society and Law

-- Religion and Secular Theologies
+- > Religion and Secular Theologies

-- > Religion, Caste, Gender and the Secular Legal Order
+- Religion, Caste, Gender and the Secular Legal Order

 - Selected Themes in Economics and International Relations

 - Sentencing: Law, Policy and Practice

+- Sentencing Law, Polities and Issues

 - Social Conflicts and Conflict Resolution in India

+- Spontaneous Order, Law, and Liberty: An Introduction to Friedrich Hayek's Legal Philosophy

 - State, Criminal Justice System and Individual Liberty

 - Strategic Diversity and Law

-- > Strict Liability in Criminal Law
+- Strict Liability in Criminal Law

 - Structuring and Restructuring of Family Forms and Family Law in Globalizing World

-- > The Legal Philosophy of Jürgen Habermas
+- The Legal Philosophy of Jürgen Habermas

-- > Tracing Patterns in Acts of Resistance
+- Traditional Knowledge And Intellectual Property Rights

 - Uniform Civil Code and Personal Laws

 - Water Disputes Law